-3. Management of medical complications in a child with SAM presenting at a health facility
+3. Management of Medical Complications in a SAM Child presenting at a health facility

 The majority of the deaths in the hospital occur within 24 hours of admission, many of these deaths can be prevented if the critically ill children are identified as soon as they are admitted and their treatment is started immediately.